opinner/opinner.github.io/slides.md

 ## Some quotes

-> Although there has been a large range of deeply insightful research contributions to our understanding of transition, turbulence, and irreversible mixing in stratified fluids, it still remains extremely difficult to say anything generic about mixing. [:*(Caul et al., 2021)*](#Caul2021)
+"Although there has been a large range of deeply insightful research contributions to our understanding of transition, turbulence, and irreversible mixing in stratified fluids, it still remains extremely difficult to say anything generic about mixing." [:*(Caul et al., 2021)*](#Caul2021)

 > The trends in mixing are difficult and, in many cases, nearly impossible to assess. [:(Bennetts et al., 2024)](#Bennetts2024)